Snitkin-Lab-Umich/EPID582-Winter-2025/class/class5/README.md

 --------------------------------------------
 One important QC to perform when getting your sequencing data is to make sure you sequenced what you think you did.
 For this purpose, we will employ Kraken which is a taxonomic sequence classifier that assigns taxonomic labels to short DNA reads.
 We will screen our samples against a MiniKraken database (a pre-built database constructed from complete bacterial, archaeal, and viral genomes in NCBI RefSeq database) and confirm if the majority of reads in our sample belong to the target species.

-All the tools that you would need for class5 QC are installed in your Conda environment MICRO582_class5_QC.
+To run kraken we will use a Conda environment MICRO582_class5_QC.
 If you have not created the conda environment, please run the commands described in class3 section -  [Set up a conda environment using a YML file](https://github.com/Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/blob/main/class/class4/README.md#set-up-a-conda-environment-using-a-yml-file)

 Lets load the conda environment and check if we can call kraken help menu.